Demographics of New Zealand: Ethnicity

 New Zealand is a multiethnic society, and home to people of many different national origins.
 Originally composed solely of the Māori who arrived in the thirteenth century, the ethnic makeup of the population later became dominated by New Zealanders of European descent.
 In the nineteenth century, European settlers brought diseases for which the Māori had no immunity.
 By the 1890s, the Māori population was approximately 40 percent of its size pre-contact.
 The Māori population increased during the twentieth century, though it remains a minority.
 The 1961 New Zealand census recorded that the population was 92 percent European and 7 percent Māori, with Asian and Pasifika minorities sharing the remaining 1 percent.

-At the census in 2018, 70.2 percent identified as European, 16.5 percent as Māori, 15.1 percent as Asian, 8.1 percent as Pasifika, and 1.2 percent as Middle-Eastern, Latin American, and African (MELAA).
-(Note: When completing the census people could select more than one ethnic group.
-The proportions of people adding up to each ethnic group do not therefore add up to 100 percent.)
+At the census in 2023, 67.8 percent or residents identified as European, 17.8 percent as Māori, 17.3 percent as Asian, 8.9 percent as Pasifika, and 1.9 percent as Middle-Eastern, Latin American, and African (MELAA).
+Statistics New Zealand allows people to choose multiple ethnicities and reports ethnic data based on total responses, therefore ethnicities add up to more than 100%.
+For legacy systems which can only accept one ethnicity, people are usually allocated to a single ethnicity based on a pre-determined priority order, with Māori given highest priority and European given lowest priority.

 Most New Zealanders are of English, Scottish, and Irish ancestry, with smaller percentages of other European ancestries, such as Dutch, Dalmatian, French, German and Scandinavian.
-Auckland was the most diverse region with 53.5 percent identifying as European, 28.2 percent as Asian, 11.5 percent as Māori, 15.5 percent as Pasifika and 1.1 percent as MELAA.
 According to Massey University sociologist Paul Spoonley, ethnic intermarriage has consistently been very common in New Zealand since colonisation.
 Unlike the United States, New Zealand has never prohibited interracial marriages; they have in fact been historically encouraged by many.
 In 2015, more than half of Maori, or 53.5 per cent, and almost four in 10, or 37.2 per cent of Pasifika, identified with two or more ethnic groups.
-At current rates of population growth, Asians, Pasifika and Māori will outnumber Europeans in Auckland within the next decade.

 All major ethnic groups except European increased when compared with the 2013 census, in which 74 percent identified as European, 14.6 percent as Māori, 11.8 percent as Asian, and 7.4 percent of Pasifika origin.
 Heightened immigration from Asia and the Pacific, and higher fertility rates amongst Māori and Pasifika, have resulted in the population of Māori, Asian and Pasifika descent growing at a higher rate than those of European descent.
 Moreover, non-European ethnic groups make up a greater proportion of younger people, whereas European ethnic groups make up a large proportion of older people due to historic immigration trends and lower life expectancy in Māori and Pasifika ethnic groups.
 For instance, in 2013, the population aged under 15 years was 67 percent European, 27 percent Māori, 14 percent Pacific, 16 percent Asian, and 2 percent MELAA, while the population aged 65 years and older consisted of 86 percent European, 7 percent Māori, 6 percent Asian and 3 percent Pacific.